-General Remarks

-The property forms part of an established public sector residential development, to the west of Fraserburgh town centre, where surrounding properties may be partly subject to tenancy.
-A wide range of facilities and amenities can be found within Fraserburgh.
+General Remarks The subjects form part of an established public sector residential development, lying to the west of Fraserburgh town centre.
+Surrounding properties are similar in age and character and some may be subject to tenancy.
+Within Fraserburgh a wide range of facilities and amenities are available.
 The subjects were found to be in a condition of repair consistent with the age and type.
-Areas of routine maintenance, repair and upgrading are required.

-The property has incurred a degree of structural movement in the past.
-This is evidenced internally by off level floors, together with cracking and movement to boundary walling.

-The movement is considered to be longstanding in nature with no indication of recent structural deterioration.
-On the basis of a limited single inspection, no further significant movement is anticipated.

-The walls are of non traditional timber frame construction clad externally with timber weatherboarding.
-Due to nature of the 'non-traditional' construction, finance may be restricted by some lending institutions.
+Areas of routine maintenance and repair are required.
+The property has been altered with the attic converted in 1998.
+All relevant documentation should transfer with the Title Deeds.
+The legal adviser should check confirm that the roads and sewers are adopted by the local authority.
 It is assumed that there are no statutory, town planning, road or environmental matters which may have an adverse effect on the marketability or value of the property.

-Essential Repairs

-None noted.
+Essential Repairs None noted.
 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

-Comment on Mortgagea bility The property affords adeq lender's criteria. juate security for loan purposes based on the valuation figure, subject to i ndividual Valuations Market value in present con Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 90,000 £ 190,000 Yes X No What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ here there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Security Print Code [464444 = 8538]O Electronically signed by:- Keith Alexander AssocRICS Harvey Donaldson And Gibson Rubislaw Den House, 23 Rubislaw Den North, Aberdeen, AB15 4AL Telephone Fax Report date 01224418749 0203 880 9193 9th December 2021
+Comment on Mortgageability The property affords adeq lender's criteria. quate security for loan purposes based on the valuation figure, subject to i ndividual Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+What is the reasonable rangementh Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncv basis? £ where there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Security Print Code [458102 = 1949]O Electronically signed by:- Keith Alexander AssocRICS Harvey Donaldson And Gibson Rubislaw Den House, 23 Rubislaw Den North, Aberdeen, AB15 4AL Fax 0203 880 9193 Report date 18th August 2022